 Pants/shorts should be modest and in good repair (no holes, torn sleeves, etc.) Pants should be worn at the waist and should be no shorter than mid-thigh, and no-longer than just below the knee.
 No short-shorts or long baggy shorts may be worn.
 No boxers or undergarments may be visible.
-No yoga pants.
+No yoga pants or any other type of tight-fitting athletic pants may be worn.